-Police Scotland have developed the "Licensing Toolkit" - a document with practical and tactical advice and a range of problem solving options, designed to assist operational officers, supervisors, commanders and Police Licensing Practitioners in relation to decision making around licensed premises to ensure their safe and legitimate operation.
+Police Scotland have developed the "Licensing Toolkit" - a document with practical and tactical advice along with a range of problem solving options.
+This is designed to assist operational officers, supervisors, commanders and Police Licensing Practitioners in relation to decision making around licensed premises, to ensure their safe and legitimate operation.